OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - **Improved Compatibility**: Color issues for terminals with light-colored backgrounds have been fixed, and suggestions for misspelled commands have been added.

 - **Global Config Commands Removal**: The global config commands, `teamsfx config set` and `teamsfx config get` have been removed and are now incorporated into global options.

+- **Upload custom applications across Microsoft 365**: We've added the ability to upload custom applications across Microsoft 365, including Teams, Outlook, and the Microsoft 365 app via `teamsfx m365` commands.

+#### TeamsFx SDK for .NET ([`Microsoft.TeamsFx`](https://www.nuget.org/packages/Microsoft.TeamsFx)) `v2.2.0`

+- Deprecated `MsGraphAuthProviders` with `GraphServiceClient` since token credentials are natively supported in [Microsoft Graph SDK for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/c3baee460e0420f93b151548a07754310447e448/src/Microsoft.Graph/GraphServiceClient.cs#L47).
+- Added `validationEnabled` param to `getPagedInstallationAsync` API for better performance to support the use case of sending notifications in large scale tenants.

+#### Bug Fixes

+- Fixed an issue where Teams Toolkit CLI always creates new project folder in a different directory than the current one. ([#9586](https://github.com/OfficeDev/TeamsFx/pull/9586))
+- Fixed an issue where Teams Toolkit CLI did not accept region choice in non-interactive mode when provisioning cloud resources to Azure. ([#9604](https://github.com/OfficeDev/TeamsFx/pull/9604))
+- Fixed an issue where the CodeLens `This file is auto-generated, click here to edit the manifest template file` in `aad.local.json` file was not responding properly. ([#9699](https://github.com/OfficeDev/TeamsFx/pull/9699))
+- Fixed an issue with build warnings in `TeamsFx` SDK. ([#9707](https://github.com/OfficeDev/TeamsFx/pull/9707))
+- Fxied an issue where the depency of `@microsoft/microsoft-graph-client` used in the `@microsoft/teamsfx` and `@microsoft/teamsfx-react` SDK were not updated to the latest version. ([#9720](https://github.com/OfficeDev/TeamsFx/pull/9720))

 ### Aug 15, 2023